ZackJorquera/MarsImageThing/README.md

 ## How the code works to classify the images
 ### Intro
-in everyday life, everything absorbs and reflects light, this in turn gives it its color. while we humans can only see the visable spectrum (400nm - 750nm) there are still more wavelengths that are also effected be objects in the same way.
+In everyday life, everything absorbs and reflects light, this, in turn, gives it its color. while we humans can only see the visible spectrum (400nm - 750nm) there are still more wavelengths that are also affected by objects in the same way.

 ![alt text](https://imagine.gsfc.nasa.gov/Images/science/EM_spectrum_compare_level1_lg.jpg "Electromagnetic Spectrum")